 I have revised very little of my critique of The Turn of the Screw since I wrote it 40 years ago at the age of 30.
-I have intermittently gone back a time or two to try to fix grammatical and syntax errors, as well as changing some of the time references, i.e. “almost 100 years ago” to “over 100 years ago”, which makes more sense now in 2016 than it could have in 1976.
+I have intermittently gone back a time or two to fix grammatical and syntax errors, as well as changing some of the time references, i.e. “almost 100 years ago” to “over 100 years ago”, which makes more sense now in 2016 than it could have in 1976.
 But I have made no major changes as I didn’t want to lose or distort the energy or conviction with which I wrote at that earlier time.
 And it still states basically what I want to express.

 However, I have broken up my 1976 critique into Prologue, Body, and Conclusion for readability.
 I broke it up in case the reader becomes bored with, or upset by the levels, depth and quantity of conundra presented by James in the body of this story and finds himself approaching an uncomfortable level of ‘aperspectival madness’ from my exposition of it.
 This reader may wish to proceed to the Conclusion and try to resolve his discomfort, or boredom there.

-And recently I have added an Introduction, a Foreword, and and an Afterword in which I can ramble on in my older age about things that seem important and/or more explanatory to me now.
+And recently I have added a Foreword, an Introduction, and and an Afterword in which I can ramble on in my older age about things that seem important and/or more explanatory to me now.

 Table of Contents